unhcr-dataviz/cccmdown/README.md

 status](https://www.r-pkg.org/badges/version/unhcrthemes)](https://CRAN.R-project.org/package=unhcrthemes)
 <!-- badges: end -->

-The goal of cccmdown is to ease and speed up the creation of reports following the [CCCM brand identity](https://www.cccmcluster.org/branding-collection).
+The goal of `{cccmdown}` is to ease and speed up the creation of reports following the [CCCM brand identity](https://www.cccmcluster.org/branding-collection).